thealing/ScabineGUI/README.md

 # Scabine Chess GUI
-This is a Windows GUI program for playing against chess engines, or running matches between engines.
-The games can be analyzed with any engine, similarly to chess.com "Game Review".
+This is a Windows GUI program for playing against chess engines, running matches between engines, and analyzing games.

+The games are loaded from and saved to the PGN file format.

+The games can be evaluated with any engine, similarly to chess.com "Game Review".

+## Project Info
-The program has been written in Visual Stuido 2022 using .NET 6 and WinForms.
+The program has been written in Visual Studio 2022 using .NET 6 and WinForms.
 ## Highlighted Features
 - Save / open annotated PGN files
 - Variation tree (~ Lichess)